AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 15.md

 ##  Define secrets and clues

+- [ ] Backstories & Prophecies
 	- [ ] Ilena is following Perjeon
 	- [ ] Ilena stole a Beacon from J'mon
+- [ ] Exploring
+	- [ ] First Eclipse - Knock 3 times on the cask with a red crescent moon to reach the Consortium meeting room
+	- [ ] Step Aside - Say "pardon my steps as I pass through" to gain access to the safehouse
+- [ ] Missions
+	- [ ]

 ##  Develop fantastic locations